-Bile is not waste or “bowel” related.
-Often, people think bile is waste product of some kind, perhaps because when you’ve been really sick that’s all that is left when you throw up.
+Bile is not waste or 'bowel-' related.
+Often, people think bile is a waste product of some kind, perhaps because when you’ve been really sick, that’s all that is left when you throw up.

-Bile is very important because it helps us to break down fat just like dish detergent breaks down fat.
+Bile is very important because it helps us break down fat just like how the dish detergent breaks down fat.

 Understanding the Bile Fat Digestion Process